-137 SHOTS: On November 29, 2012
+137 SHOTS: On November 29, 2012 –

-Timothy Russell, 43, and Malissa Williams, 30, were in a police chase in Cleveland, Ohio.
-It began when officers mistook the sound of a backfiring car for gunshots.
-Over 60 police vehicles and 22 miles, at speeds reaching 100 miles per hour,pursued the car ending with thirteen officers discharging 137 rounds into the Malibu Chevy.
+Timothy Russell, 43, and Malissa Williams, 30, were driving in a Malibu Chevy that backfired in Cleveland, Ohio.
+Police officers nearby mistook the sound for gunshots.
+Over 60 police vehicles covered 22 miles, at speeds reaching 100 miles per hour, pursuing the car.
+The police chase ended with thirteen officers discharging 137 rounds into the Malibu Chevy.

 Officer Michael Brelo fired 49 shots into the car.
 He slugged at least 15 of his shots at point-blank range through the windshield, after he had climbed onto the hood of the car.